3LISP FUNDAMENTALS

 CONTROL FLOW

+Common Lisp contains a number of built-in functions for comparisons, judging equality, logical operations, and conditions.
+Unlike other languages, Common Lisp doesn't really have some kind of universal comparison operator like ==.
 It can be confusing at first, but after a while, you'll get the hang of it.

 To start with, we need to know how truth and falsehood is represented.

-Common Lisp has the typical comparison operators for math (with \= being
+Common Lisp has the typical comparison operators for math (with /= being non-typical in other languages):

 (= 1 1)